katelynn-n6/katelynn-n6/README.md

 Hi! 👋 I'm Katelynn, an undergraduate student at Georgia Tech studying Computer Science and Japanese ^_^

-I love building full-stack projects, especially working with APIs and dynamic frontend frameworks.
+I love building full-stack projects and working with dynamic frontend frameworks, APIs, and databases.

 #### 🌱 I'm currently working on...
 - tekkanji (テッカンジ) ㊫: a kanji learning web application for students taking JAPN classes